gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `dependencies`, `buildEnvironment`, `projects` and `properties` tasks are now compatible with the configuration cache.

-### New option for resolvableConfigurations report
+### Resolvable configurations report displays attribute precedence order

 The `resolvableConfigurations` reporting task will now print the order that [attribute disambiguation rules](userguide/variant_attributes.html#sec:abm_disambiguation_rules) will be checked when resolving project dependencies.
 These rules are used if multiple variants of a dependency are available with different compatible values for a requested attribute, and no exact match.
 Disambiguation rules will be run on all attributes with multiple compatible matches in this order to select a single matching variant.